rgaveiga/optionlab/README.md

   number of days between two dates.
 Default is True.

 - `country` : string, optional
-  - Country for which the holidays will be considered if 'discard_nonbusinessdyas' is True.
+  - Country for which the holidays will be considered if 'discard_nonbusinessdays' is True.
 Default is 'US'.

 - `start_date` : dt.date, optional
   - Start date in the calculations.
 If not provided, days_to_target_date must be provided.

 - `target_date` : dt.date, optional
-  - Start date in the calculations.
+  - Target date in the calculations.
 If not provided, days_to_target_date must be provided.

 - `days_to_target_date` : int, optional
-  - Days to maturity.
+  - Number of days until the target date, typically the maturity date of the options.
 If not provided, start_date and end_date must be provided.

 - `distribution` : string, optional
   - Statistical distribution used to compute probabilities.
 It can be 'black-scholes', 'normal',